ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 </p>

 ### Updating 360Giving data
-- Once you have published 360Giving data for the first time, you will decide whether to make updates to add more grants on an annual basis or more frequently.
+- Once you have published 360Giving data for the first time, you will decide the frequency of your updates to add more grants.
 - It is a good idea to document your publishing process as a reminder for when you come to make updates to your data.
+- You can amend data you have published to correct errors or make updates to reflect changes to your grants.
+You may also receive requests from grantees to make amendments if any inaccurate or misleading information has been published about their organisation.

 <p>
     <a href="../../guidance/making-updates" class="button button--teal">Read more</a>